jurek1oo/BlueIrisCmdJ/README.txt

 # blueiriscmdj under GNU gpl-2.0 licence --- https://opensource.org/licenses/gpl-2.0.php

+This Java command line application controls and monitors Blue Iris security camera system.
+As a Java system it can run on Linux, Windos or Mac.

-This is Java port of blueiriscmd Python software written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
+This project started as Java port of blueiriscmd Python software written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
 For the reference, Python 3.8 version is in doc/python directory.

-Current version 1.2.18 blueiriscmdj has been extended, and covers all Blueiris API commands as defined in House Logix document.
-All Java Classes have coresponding tests.
-For the unit tests to work, you need a BI system with at least one camera.
+The current version 1.2.18 of blueiriscmdj has been extended, and covers all BlueIris API commands as defined in House Logix document - https://www.houselogix.com/docs/blue-iris/BlueIris/json.htm.

+All Java Classes have coresponding unit tests.
+For the tests to work, you need a BI system with at least one camera.

-For mor information look at https://github.com/jurek1oo/blueiriscmdj/wiki.
+For more information look at https://github.com/jurek1oo/blueiriscmdj/wiki.

 Have fun and let me know if you have any issues.